asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 One of the most used tooling for dereferencing stuff in JS, and the one we are using is from [APIDevTools called json-schema-ref-parser](https://github.com/APIDevTools/json-schema-ref-parser).
 We actually use this tool to ensure **ANY** encounters of `$ref` are dereferenced, so the tool has direct access to the schema, without it having to look elsewhere for it.

-However, the tool starting out being build **ONLY** for dereferencing `$ref` based on the [JSON Reference specification and the JSON Pointer specification](https://github.com/APIDevTools/json-schema-ref-parser/issues/22#issuecomment-231783185).
-At least it was, now it's not easy to figure it out what it is for, as [it allows extra properties](https://github.com/APIDevTools/json-schema-ref-parser/issues/232) but [$id is not taken into account](https://github.com/APIDevTools/json-schema-ref-parser/issues/136).
+However, the tool started out being built **ONLY** for dereferencing `$ref` based on the [JSON Reference specification and the JSON Pointer specification](https://github.com/APIDevTools/json-schema-ref-parser/issues/22#issuecomment-231783185).
+At least it was, now it's not easy to figure out what it is for, as [it allows extra properties](https://github.com/APIDevTools/json-schema-ref-parser/issues/232) but [$id is not taken into account](https://github.com/APIDevTools/json-schema-ref-parser/issues/136).

 This leaves us in a big of a struggle, as [there are not many alternatives](https://json-schema.org/implementations.html#general-processing), for JS [@hyperjump/json-schema-core](https://github.com/jdesrosiers/json-schema-core) looks promising, but there are no tooling that our [Go parser](https://github.com/asyncapi/parser-go) can use.